Increasing overall housing supply

 Strategy overview

-- A 2021 quasi-experimental study found that higher-density zoning was associated with increased housing supply and development density.
+A 2021 quasi-experimental study in Portland (OR) found that higher-density zoning was associated with increased housing supply and development density.

 Before making investments in this strategy, city and county leaders should ensure it addresses local needs.